zekinah/zone-redirect/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-## Redirect
+This plugin helps you manage and create 301 & 302 redirects for your WordPress site to improve SEO and visitor experience.
+With a user-friendly interface, Zone Redirect is easy to install and configure.

+== Description ==

-URL redirection, also called URL forwarding, is a World Wide Web technique for making a web page available under more than one URL address.
+Zone Redirect is a tool for URL redirection, also called URL forwarding, is a World Wide Web technique for making a web page available under more than one URL address.
 When a web browser attempts to open a URL that has been redirected, a page with a different URL is opened.
-Similarly, domain redirection or domain forwarding is when all pages in a URL domain are redirected to a different domain, as when wikipedia.com and wikipedia.net are automatically redirected to wikipedia.org.
+Similarly, domain redirection or domain forwarding is when all pages in a URL domain are redirected to a different domain.

-URL redirection is done for various reasons:
+Zone Redirect is done for various reasons:
 * for URL shortening;
 * to prevent broken links when web pages are moved;
-* to allow multiple domain names belonging to the same owner to refer to a single web site;
 * to guide navigation into and out of a website;
 * for privacy protection; and
 * for hostile purposes such as phishing attacks or malware distribution.

-## Description

-Zone Redirect helps you manage and create 301 & 302 redirects for your WordPress site to improve SEO and visitor experience.
-With a user-friendly interface, Zone Redirect is easy to install and configure.

-## Features
+== Features ==

 * Adding links
 * Type of Redirection Available: